indrabagus/arduino-aes/README.md

 # AES cryptography for Arduino Board
 =====================================
-This project will tested in Genuino 101 board
+This project will be tested in Genuino 101 board

 Installation
 ------------